20 Best Blue Mountains Walks (Hiking Guide)

 Base of Bridal Veil Falls

-The Bridal Veil Falls Circuit is a stunning walking track in the Leura area of the Blue Mountains, navigating through a rainforest landscape with waterfalls, creeks, and large cliff walls.
+The Bridal Veil Falls Circuit is a stunning 4 km walking track in Leura, winding through a lush rainforest landscape with waterfalls, creeks, and towering cliff walls.

-This fantastic 4 km loop walking track includes the Amphitheatre Walking Track and the Fern Bower Track, with the base of Bridal Veil Falls as the biggest highlight.
+This loop includes the Amphitheatre Walking Track and the Fern Bower Track, with the base of Bridal Veil Falls as its star attraction.

 More information: Bridal Veil Falls Circuit.